Man About Town magazine:

 Heseltine shortened the title to About Town and, in 1962, just Town.
 He described the advertising sales techniques it used as revolutionary.
 Rather than sending out salesmen on foot to make four to five visits a day, they made many more sales by phone.

 Town – June, 1964.
 On the cover is photographer Bob Brooks, "wearing moustache and girl".
-The "girl" appears to be an uncredited Sue Lloyd, an actress probably best remembered for her roles in The Ipcress File and TV series The Baron
+The "girl" is an uncredited Sue Lloyd, an actress in the film of Len Deighton's The Ipcress File and TV series The Baron

 About Town – nearing the end, December 1967